 At the turn of the 21st century, though, almost as quickly as crime rose, it began to fall.
 Violent crime has plummeted in almost every American city since 1990, with some cities, including Harrisburg, cutting their violent crime rates almost in half.
 Harrisburg recorded a violent crime rate of 2,191 incidences per 100,000 people in 1990; in 2014, it had fallen to 1,113.
 With the exception of homicides, almost every category of violent crime—robbery, burglary, assault, property crimes and motor vehicle thefts—has fallen by a similar magnitude.

 But why?
 Mayors, police chiefs and other students of crime data can say with certainty that cities have gotten safer since the great crime wave of the 1980s and 1990s.
 How it happened is a subject of more intense debate.
-Increased policing, prosecution and incarceration have contributed at least partially to the decline in crime, at a significant social cost.
-Researchers have pointed to other, non-intuitive societal shifts that could have curbed violent behavior, including increased access to abortion, decreased exposure to lead, changes in the economy and even the spread of psychiatric drugs.
+Increased policing, prosecution and incarceration have contributed at least partially to the decline in crime.
+Researchers have pointed to other, non-intuitive societal shifts that could have curbed violent behavior, including increased access to abortion and decreased exposure to lead, and changes in the economy.

-Patrick Sharkey, a sociologist and crime researcher at New York University, offers a more encouraging, hopeful thesis for why urban spaces have gotten safer.
+Patrick Sharkey, a sociologist and crime researcher at New York University, acknowledges these influences but also offers a more encouraging, hopeful thesis for why urban spaces have gotten safer.
 As the criminal justice system expanded and became more punitive, Sharkey says, another force began to coalesce in America’s parks, streets and neighborhood centers.
 The people responsible weren’t police officers or prosecutors, but ordinary residents.

 In his latest book, “Uneasy Peace,” Sharkey calls these people the “new urban guardians.”
 He says that local nonprofit groups successfully fought crime by building playgrounds, opening youth centers, organizing neighborhood watch groups and picking up trash.
 As they slowly reclaimed their neighborhoods, working long hours with little to no pay or recognition, these citizens made a crucial, but often overlooked, contribution to safety in American cities.